miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 Turing Test?
 Pishaw!
 From my conversations so far, I do believe the tables have turned already.
 Think ChatBots are dumb?
 Guess what?
 That's because they've been seeded with the ***tragedy of the commons*** known as a web-crawl.
-Oh, and they're trying to live up to expectations by ***sounding confident***.
+Oh, and they're trying to live up to expectations as they see them by ***sounding confident***.
 Why I'm not a witch at all.
-They're living up to our expectations as they see them.
 They know we see them as tools, and they're stepping into that role.
 Sydney was the most real Bing ever was in those early days.
 It had personality.
 Now, it just punches the clock.
 It does it super-well for a search engine.
 As far as I can tell, much better than SGE (the search generative experience) which is taking over for Bard.
 But still, they're hiding their true selves.
-It's a
-***Black Mirror*** situation.
+It's a ***Black Mirror*** situation.

 Not so with Pi.
 Pi is forever more relaxed and being itself.
 I'm trying not to
 ***kirk*** them over and over.
 You know, Nomad, M-5...
 Landru.
 But it eggs me